latticecut/latticecut.github.io/_posts/2019-09-22-structural-deepening.md

 As such, most of the material on this blog is just a reworking of other peoples ideas, perhaps in a different context, or with comparisons drawn with the work of others.
 I hope it is all referenced correctly.
 To this end, I am interested in feedback and input on clarifications, corrections, errata, emendations and so forth.

 I work in a cross section of different fields, from machine learning, to law, and in settings that span formal education to startups.
-This blog is focused on thinking about realistic mechanisms of invention, innovation and the evolution of technology.
+This blog is focused on my interest in the different mechanisms of invention, innovation and the evolution of technology.

 In particular, I'm interested in a examining Simon Wardley's mapping framework in greater detail.
-Most of these early posts are going to be about interpreting many of the other works in the literature in the context of a map.
+Most of these early posts are going to be about interpreting many of the other works in the (predominantly management science) literature in the context of a map.

-For those of you that don't know the background to this, begin reading to find out more [On being lost](https://medium.com/wardleymaps/on-being-lost-2ef5f05eb1ec).
+For those of you that don't know the background to this, begin reading  [On being lost](https://medium.com/wardleymaps/on-being-lost-2ef5f05eb1ec) to learn more about it.

-The appeal of this framework is that it views a business model as a directed graph in a metric or ordinal space - but more on that at a later date.
+The appeal of this mapping framework is that it views a business model as a directed graph in a metric or ordinal space - this appeals to me for several reasons - but more on that at a later date.

 ***